progit/progit/de/02-git-basics/01-chapter2.markdown

 Often, you’ll have a class of files that you don’t want Git to automatically add or even show you as being untracked.
 These are generally automatically generated files such as log files or files produced by your build system.
 In such cases, you can create a file listing patterns to match them named `.gitignore`.
 Here is an example `.gitignore` file:

-Du wirst in der Regel eine Reihe von Dateien in deinem Projektverzeichnis haben, die du nicht versionieren oder im Repository haben willst, wie z.B. automatisch generierte Dateien wie Logdateien oder Dateien, die dein Build-System erzeugt.
+Du wirst in der Regel eine Reihe von Dateien in deinem Projektverzeichnis haben, die du nicht versionieren oder im Repository haben willst, wie z.B. automatisch generierte Dateien, wie Logdateien oder Dateien, die dein Build-System erzeugt.
 In solchen Fällen kannst du in einer Datei alle Dateien oder Dateimuster angeben, die du ignorieren willst.

 	$ cat .gitignore
 	*.[oa]